Could Herschel, Earl or Adrian have made the leap from high school to the NFL?

-While America’s major sports leagues have all relaxed its age requirements to enter its respective drafts, the NFL has been the most reluctant to reduce it.
+While America’s major sports leagues have all relaxed their age requirements to enter their respective drafts, the NFL has been the most reluctant to reduce it.

 To many, that is a credit to the NFL, which has faced court challenges (see Maurice Clarett) to its minimum age requirements for the draft.